15 years of AI experience – 30 years of corporate and organizational development

 If a living being wants to interact with its environment, it must be able to move in its environment.
 Whether this environment is the Amazon rainforest, the urban jungle, or Mars.
 Biological organisms are therefore equipped with appropriate bodies that are perfectly tailored to their habitat but are also limited to it.

 A technological being can be equipped with all sorts of sensors, detectors, limbs, actuators, and bodies that are far beyond human possibilities and that can be configured as desired.
 This is exactly what Max Tegmark describes in his book Life 3.0: A being that rises from its biological-cultural level, Life 2.0, to a technology level 3.0 and designs its own software and hardware.
 (1) It could upload and download its software at almost the speed of light into a wide variety of technical bodies (hardware) that are adapted to the respective environment.
-Depending on the constellation, a trip to Mars would be done in just under 20 minutes (I myself drive longer to work today).
+Depending on the constellation, a trip to Mars would be done in 3 to 22 minutes (I myself drive longer to work today).
 Elaborate life support systems are not necessary.
 All you need is a receiving station to transmit the software and a 3D printer that provides the hardware.
 Will this being be a highly intelligent but soulless apparatus?
 Or a living being with consciousness and an emotional mind?
 In any case, it will be predestined for interstellar travel and work in the harsh environment of space.

 What is consciousness?